AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

   UserDefinedAlphaPhaseAnimalsFile    ,None
   PrePhasedFile                       ,None
   RestartOption                       ,2
+outputonlygenotypedanimals            ,yes
 This allows users to read in results of previous phasing work.
 Three parameters are required here.

+.. note::  As of version 1.9, AlphaPhase output has changed, thus phasing runs will need redone when changing version

 The first is the case sensitive qualifier ``PhaseDone``.
 This specifies that the phasing rounds have been done previously.

 The second is the complete path to where these phasing rounds are stored.
-This path must be surrounded by quotations (e.g. ``“/here/is/the/full/path/”``).
+This path is no longer surrounded by quotations (e.g. ``/here/is/the/full/path/``).

+.. note::  As of version 1.9, paths should no longer have quotations, as the spec file is parsed on commas

 The third is the number of phasing jobs that are to be read from the folder.
 The folders containing each of the phasing rounds must be labelled Phase1, Phase2, ..., PhaseN, where N is the number of phasing rounds.
 It is important to realise that *Alternative 1* (described above) for ``NumberOfPhasingRounds`` sets a number that is half the actual number of phasing rounds carried out (because of it specifes the number of pairs of rounds rather than individual rounds).
 Therefore it is good to check how many phasing rounds are actually in the folder you are reading in.